BusKill/buskill-app/README.md

 3. Add any required python modules to [requirements.txt](/requirements.txt)
 4. Go to Settings -> CI/CD and make sure that you have defined a "General pipeline."
 The default settings should be fine.

-When you push the above changes to master, gitlab will automatically spin up containers in GCP and build your application's executables for all target platforms.
+When you push git commits to gitlab on master, gitlab will automatically spin up containers in GCP and build your application's executables for all target platforms.

 # TODO